gitlabhq/gitlab-runner/docs/register/index.md

   section.
 - No global options.

-When `--template-config` is used, then the configuration of `[[runners]]` entry is merged into the configuration of newly created `[[runners]]` entry in the regular `config.toml` file.
-The merging is done only for options that were _empty_ (so empty strings, nulls/non existing entries, zeroes).
+When `--template-config` or `TEMPLATE_CONFIG_FILE` is used, the configuration of `[[runners]]` entry is merged into the configuration of newly created `[[runners]]` entry in the regular `config.toml` file.

+The merging is done only for options that were _empty_.
+That is:

+- Empty strings.
+- Nulls or/non existent entries.
+- Zeroes.

+With this:

-With this all configuration provided with command line options and/or environment variables during the `register` command call take the precedence, and the template fills the gaps and adds additional settings.
+- All configuration provided with command line options and/or environment variables during the `register` command call take precedence.
+- The template fills the gaps and adds additional settings.

 ### Example